 I now find myself on the back nine of life trying to redefine it.
 Dating is excruciating!!
 A new career is excruciating!
 Single/part-time parenting young adults is excruciating!
 Navigating the world solo after three decades as part of a tribe is excruciating!
 But I survived the crucifixion of my life.

 Many of you have asked me about “dating”.
 A year ago I had lots of silly rules.
-Now I’m down to, I won’t date anyone that could be my child or my father and no missionary dating.
-Pretty simply guidelines.
+Now I’m down to… I won’t date anyone that could be my child or my father and no missionary dating.
+Pretty simple guidelines.
 For the curious, even with simple guidelines, I’m not dating anyone.
 I’ve been okay with that.
 I’ve needed time to heal and my top priority has been establishing myself and insuring that Sofija’s future is taken care of.
 But yes, I get lonely.
 Which leads to Good Friday.
 I’m quite certain that my Savior was lonely as he was brutalized and put to death.
 In the brutality, He knew that Sunday was coming….

 Originally posted ten years ago –